top of page

 Introduction

 Nathanael son of Tolmai (Hebrew: bar Tolmai—Greek: Bartholomaios, "Bartholomew") was born circa AD 15 (3775–3776 in the Hebrew calendar) in the Roman district of Galilee.
 The synoptic gospel writers Matthew (10:3), Mark (3:18), and Luke (6:14; Acts 1:13) called him Bartholomew (G918, "son of Tolmai," from H1247 and H8526), while John referred to him by his first name, Nathanaēl (G3482, from H5417; Nethanel, "gift from God;" see 21:1-2).
-He was from the Galilean village of Cana, where Jesus turned water into wine (see John 2:1-12; 4:46).
+He was from the Galilean village of Cana, where Jesus turned water into wine (John 2:1-12; 4:46).
 Many biblical scholars consider Nathanael and Bartholomew to be two different men.
 However, their strict criticism methods rule out the process of elimination between the synoptic lists of Jesus' apostles and that of John.
 It is evident by the etymology of both names that Nathanael was his first while Bartholomew was his surname.
-Nathanael was a close friend of Philip of Bethsaida, who introduced him to Jesus (see John 1:45).
+Nathanael was a close friend of Philip of Bethsaida, who introduced him to Jesus (John 1:45).

 Nathanael: A True Israelite

 Nathanael Bartholomew is a minor character in the gospels.
-Nevertheless, his fifteen minutes of fame in John's gospel was significant (see 1:43-50).
+Nevertheless, his fifteen minutes of fame in John's gospel was significant (John 1:43-50).
 When Jesus met Nathanael, he remarked, "Here truly is an Israelite in whom there is no deceit" (v.
 47).
 Why did he announce this?
 Was Jesus being sarcastic?
 The comment was sincere, referring to Nathanael's enthusiasm while he awaited the Messiah.
 He was genuinely surprised when Jesus noticed him under the fig tree (v.
 48).
 The fig tree was no coincidence, but many readers may not understand the reference.
 The prophet Micah foresaw God's messianic kingdom:

 He will judge between many peoples and will settle disputes for strong nations far and wide.
 They will beat their swords into plowshares and their spears into pruning hooks.
 Nation will not take up sword against nation, nor will they train for war anymore.
 Everyone will sit under their own vine and under their own fig tree, and no one will make them afraid, for the LORD Almighty has spoken (4:3-4).